ghimire-aayush/The-Start/README.md

-# My Data Science and Machine Learning Journey 🌟
+# My Data Science and Machine Learning Journey, So far...

 ## Overview
 This repository documents my progress in learning Data Science and Machine Learning during the winter holidays.
 My primary goal was to build a solid foundation in Python libraries for data analysis, SQL, and basic machine learning concepts.
 Below, I outline my journey, achievements, and future plans.